A Different Perspective on Life Insurance

 Charitable Uses of Insurance

-Third-Party Policy Reviews
+Third Party Policy Reviews

 Life insurance is not a “set it and forget it” asset.
 Over time, policy performance will change, funding assumptions may change, and even carriers themselves can experience financial or ratings shifts.
 Without regular oversight, a policy that once seemed secure may no longer meet its original objectives.

 We provide objective, fee-based third-party reviews of in-force policies.
-Many times, the original agent may no longer be in the business, or an interested party may wish to have a policy reviewed by a disinterested outside professional.
-We hold the specific licenses needed to legally provide this service.
+When there is a desire or need to have a policy reviewed by a disinterested outside professional, we are here to assist.

 Our reviews are designed to evaluate:

-• The viability of the policy itself, including performance compared to original projections.
+- The viability of the policy itself, including performance compared to original projections.

-• All facets of the policy’s design structure, including premium and cost histories, and any prior review history.
+- All facets of the policy’s design structure, including premium and cost histories, and any prior review history.

-• The financial strength and stability of the issuing carrier, with attention to long-term reliability.
+- The financial strength and stability of the issuing carrier, with attention to long-term reliability.

-• Ongoing funding requirements, and determine whether current premiums are adequate to sustain coverage.
+- Ongoing funding requirements, and determine whether current premiums are adequate to sustain coverage.

-• Other factors necessary to determine the overall viability and effectiveness of the policy.
+- Other factors necessary to determine the overall viability and effectiveness of the policy.